apache/cordova-medic/SLAVES.md

     Show-WindowsDeveloperLicenseRegistration

+In order for medic to be able to gather and display detailed logs when running windows store apps, you'll also need to enable some of the windows logs channels.
+Please run the following commands in a command prompt with administrator privileges:

+     wevtutil set-log "Microsoft-Windows-AppHost/Admin" /e:true /rt:true /ms:4194304
+     wevtutil set-log "Microsoft-Windows-AppHost/ApplicationTracing" /e:true /rt:true /ms:4194304

 ## Connecting to Apache's Master

 There is an installation of Buildbot running on Apache Infrastructure, which can be reached at [ci.cordova.io][ci], and which also runs Medic builds.
 To connect a slave to this master, the following few extra steps are required: